 The Bottom Line

-By switching to a Performance Series Current Source, this manufacturer was able to go from taking 10 measurements per DUT to taking just 1.
+By switching to a Performance Series Current Source, this manufacturer could go from taking 10 measurements per DUT to taking just 1.

 The immediate benefits of this were as follows.